AdobeDocs/campaign-standard.en/help/channels/using/about-in-app-messaging.md

 * language that states that delivery tracking needs to be disabled in order for the deeplinks to work.
 * Appsflyer with Branch as partners that can do the deeplink tracking.
 For more information on Branch and Adobe Campaign Standard integration, refer to this [page](https://help.branch.io/using-branch/docs/adobe-campaign-standard-1).

-### Can an In-App message be triggered when the user launches the app from a Push notification? {inapp-push-trigger}
+### Can an In-App message be triggered when the user launches the app from a Push notification? {#inapp-push-trigger}

 Yes, these messages are also referred as daisy chain messages.
 Follow the process below: